 I think I could be sick over myself, but please know I am sincere with my sick.
 Break ups suck, they hurt more than when you fasten your hip chub up in a dress, but when you undo it – slowly, it’ll be ok.
 A little bruised, but ok.

 You’ll be just fine.
-And if you’re not (yet) you can charge the bill for midget strippers and rosé back to me.
+And if you’re not (yet) you can charge the bill for midget strippers and cheap rosé back to me.

 Love you bye.